VSS Unity

-VSS Unity (Virgin Space Ship Unity, registration: N202VG), previously referred to as VSS Voyager, is a retired SpaceShipTwo-class suborbital rocket-powered crewed spaceplane.
+VSS Unity (Virgin Space Ship Unity, registration: N202VG), previously referred to as VSS Voyager, is a SpaceShipTwo-class suborbital rocket-powered crewed spaceplane.
 It was the second SpaceShipTwo to be built and was part of the Virgin Galactic fleet.
 It first reached space as defined by the United States (above 50 miles or 80.5 km) on 13 December 2018, on the VP-03 mission.

 Unity was able to reach space as defined by the U.S. Air Force, NASA, and the FAA, by going over 50 miles (80.5 km) above sea level.
 However, it was unable to go above the Kármán line, the FAI's defined space boundary of 100 km (62.1 miles).

 VSS Unity was rolled out on 19 February 2016 and completed ground-based system integration testing in September 2016, prior to its first flight on 8 September 2016.

-Unity was retired on 8 June 2024 after its final flight took place on that date, as Virgin Galactic shifted its focus to the next generation Delta-class vehicles.
+Unity was initially retired on 8 June 2024 after its final powered flight took place on that date, as Virgin Galactic shifted its focus to the next generation Delta-class vehicles.
+On 27 May 2026 Unity returned to flight, conducting a training glide flight to train pilots for Delta-class vehicles.